Ngaro people

-The Ngaro are an Australian Aboriginal group of people who traditionally inhabited the Whitsunday Islands and coastal regions of Queensland, employing a seafaring lifestyle in an area that archaeologically shows evidence of human habitation since 9000 BP.
-Ngaro society was destroyed by warfare with traders, colonists, and the Australian Native Police.
-The Native Police Corps forcibly relocated the remaining Ngaro people in 1870 to a penal colony on Palm Island or to the lumber mills of Brampton Island as forced labourers.
+The Ngaro (also known as Ngalangi or Googaburra) are an Australian Aboriginal people whose traditional lands encompass the Whitsunday Islands and adjacent coastal areas of central Queensland, Australia.
+Archaeological evidence demonstrates continuous Ngaro occupation of the region for at least 9,000 years, with their territory extending from St. Bees Island to Hayman Island—a distance of over 100 kilometers—and to the mainland at Cape Conway and mountains east of Proserpine.

+The Ngaro developed a distinctive maritime culture and established hundreds of archaeological sites across the islands, including one of the largest pre-European stone quarries in Australia on South Molle Island, where they sourced stone for making specialized cutting tools.

+European colonization from the 1860s brought devastating consequences to Ngaro society.
+Frontier violence, combined with introduced diseases such as smallpox and measles, caused catastrophic population decline.
+In 1870, surviving Ngaro people were forcibly relocated to penal colonies as forced laborers.
+In 1871 a temporary reserve was gazetted to support the remaining Aboriginal population in the region.

+Ngaro descendants survive today and maintain connections to their ancestral lands.
+In 2024, the Gia and Ngaro Peoples registered a native title claim with the National Native Title Tribunal.

 Language

 There is some doubt about the status of the language, now extinct, of the Ngaro people.
 It may have been the same as the Wiri language or Giya language (both dialects of Biri), or a separate dialect.

-Country
+Country and Traditional Territory

 According to Norman Tindale, Ngaro territory amounted to some 200 mi2, from Whitsunday and Cumberland islands, ranging over Cumberland Islands and including the coastal mainland areas around Cape Conway.
 Their inland extension reached as far as the mountains to the east of Proserpine.
 Tindale's mapping was influential but is contested by descendants of several related groups in the area.
 (Note: For a revision of Tindale's determinations see Barker.)
 South Molle Island was an important quarry for materials used in stone manufacture, and Nara Inlet on Hook Island affords archaeologists insights into the earliest Ngaro habitation in this area.

 The Gia people and language have also been assigned Ngaro as a synonym, and vice versa, but it appears that the Gia lived on the mainland.

 As of 2020, the Traditional Owner Reference Group consisting of representatives of the Yuwibara, Koinmerburra, Barada Barna, Wiri, Ngaro, and those Gia and Juru people whose lands are within Reef Catchments Mackay Whitsunday Isaac region, helps to support natural resource management and look after the cultural heritage sites in the area.